NHSDigital/software-engineering-quality-framework/communities-of-practice.md

 1. Briefly outline the subject to be covered (see [Scope](#scope)), a set of [goals](#goals) and a proposed [time](#time) allocation and agree these with the [sponsor](#sponsor).

 2. Appoint a [coordinator](#leadership) and agree whether this will be a rotating post.
+The coordinator should be someone with the time and energy to actively drive the community, and the ability to excite and enthuse members.
+They need to be able to provide just enough direction and structure while ensuring members individual points of view are clearly heard and respected.

 3. The coordinator will facilitate a kick off along with interested others where the format will be agreed.
+The goal here is to get people excited and engaged and to align members so they can act as an effective group.

-4. The scope, goals, format and so on should be recorded somewhere easily accessible to the whole organisation, and easily editable by CoP members, e.g. Confluence.
+4. As the community forms they should refine the scope, goals and format along with the coordinator and sponsor to ensure they feel ownership of the community and to gain the benefit of their experience and knowledge.
+These should be recorded somewhere easily accessible to the whole organisation, and easily editable by CoP members, e.g. Confluence.

 # Worked example
 We include a worked example to illustrate how this thinking can be applied in a specific case.
 This is an example of a new CoP which is starting with relatively modest goals and time budget.